-To make a debit/credit card payment, login to My Pace Portal using your Pace credentials, click on the Student Tab, and click on Registration, Grades and Tuition Schedule.
+To make a debit/credit card payment, visit www.Pace.edu/Pay or login to My Pace Portal using your Pace credentials, click on the Student Tab, and click on Registration, Grades and Tuition Schedule.
 Then, click on Pay Your Bill / Payment Plans and follow the steps to make payment.